 Without public access to the likes metric, the process of scouting influencers for paid campaigns and negotiating rates will likely become a bit more complicated.

 3. No more buying likes

 As Instagram became a popularity contest, the desire to collect high numbers of likes got out of hand.
 Several businesses bypassing Instagram’s terms of service and selling likes popped up, and many personal and business accounts used such services to boost their visible engagement and appear more credible on the platform.

-Since likes are no longer going to be visible on Instagram, fake engagement will no longer serve its questionable purpose, and the shady practice of buying likes is bound to naturally disappear.
+Since likes are going to be less visible on Instagram, fake engagement will no longer serve its questionable purpose, and the shady practice of buying likes is bound to disappear naturally.
 Yay!

 Instagram is doing what it can to protect its community – and that’s great news.
 But the platform is not turning its back on businesses in the process, even if the implications discussed above might seem like a burden to marketers.

 Here’s the thing: you will still be able to view Instagram likes, just not on Instagram.

 While the vanity metric is no longer going to be a concern of the general public, marketers will be able to still access it through specialized social media management tools.

 Here’s how to see Instagram likes – tools like NapoleonCat still allow you to view the exact numbers of likes – and other engagements – for any public Business or Creator Account you follow.